Synerty/peek-plugin-diagram/peek_plugin_diagram/doc-admin/admin_tasks.rst

 Each model set has it's own location index.

+.. note:: You should not expect to need to recompile the index.

 ----

 #.
 Find the ID of the model set to recompile the location index for.